vickyruud/scheduler/README.md

 - The user can save the appointment and view the entire schedule of appointments on any day of the week.
 - Appointments can also be edited or deleted.
+- The number of spots available are displayed under each day

 ## Screenshots